Website Redesign for Learnerator

 We narrowed our focus to four major goals which were:

-1. Rethink the site’s home page and design a call-to-action that quickly explains Learerator’s purpose and draws users in.
+Rethink the site’s home page design so that visitors understand Learerator’s purpose and are compelled to try it out.

-4. Improve cohesion between the site’s pages in order to create a uniform look and feel for the brand.
+Update the site’s pages to create a uniform look and feel for the brand.

 Concept Generation